 Located on Cabarete Beach (Dominican Republic), El Magnifico Resort has clean, modern, heavy-on-the-native-wood rooms starting at CA$70 per night.
 Their penthouses are a step up in luxury and overlook the lush jungle on this unique point of land.
 The central pool is tucked away beneath palm trees and the grounds have a clean plantation vibe.

 El Encuentro is a surf stay that lets you choose what type of building you’ll be sleeping in.
 So many options here from villas to studios to bungalows to standard hotel rooms.
 Their open-air palapa style restaurant is popular with guests and locals alike and their saltwater pool is just the trick to unwind after all that surfing.
 Since it’s a surf-focused stay, they offer surf classes, yoga and a few other healthy, active lifestyle options.
 Rooms start at CA$70

 Billed as a social and stylish surf retreat, Swell Surf Camps is easily identifiable by their amazing tropical garden area and tranquil pool.
 The hotel is rich with social activity at their several communal areas.
 Their learn to surf packages include a one week stay, transportaion, surf lessons, breakfast, four dinners and access to all facilities starting at CA$1300.
 But they pride themselves on being flexible, so check in if you have special requests.

 Dominican Republic is a great vacation place for water sports activities.

-> Dominican Republic surfing guide and tips prepared by Bryan Dickerson (wavepoolmag.com) for Dailystoke.com’s surf guides.
+Dominican Republic surfing guide and tips prepared by Bryan Dickerson (wavepoolmag.com) for Dailystoke.com’s travel destinations guides.

-> Photo by Eugen Dubrovin
+Photo by Eugen Dubrovin